dyno-dev/fortune-extended-json-api/README.md

 - `jsonSpaces`: how many spaces to use for pretty printing JSON.
 Default: `2`.
 - `jsonapi`: top-level object mainly used for describing version.
 Default: `{ version: '1.0' }`.
 - `castNumericIds`: whether to cast numeric id strings to numbers.
 Default: `true`.
+- `relationshipDelimiter`: how to detect a relationship field / filter.
+Default: `:`.

 Internal options:

 - `uriTemplate`: URI template string.
 - `allowLevel`: HTTP methods to allow ordered by appearance in URI template.

 ## License